XHSAT-FM

-XHSAT-FM is a radio station on 90.1 FM in Villahermosa, Tabasco.
-The station is owned by Grupo ACIR and carries its MIX format.
+XHSAT-FM is a radio station in Mexico based in Villahermosa, Tabasco on 90.1 MHz, currently carrying the La Q tropical music format from Radiópolis.
+The station is owned by Grupo Radio Cañón.

 History

 While it was made available in 1976, XHSAT received its concession on June 6, 1986.
 It was originally owned by Sergio de la Torre Rangel, who was selected to win the station in 1980.

 In 2000, XHSAT was acquired by Grupo ACIR.

+Mix ran on XHSAT until December 14, 2023, when Grupo ACIR dropped its formats from the cluster it ran in the market.